HuygensING/alexandria/README.md

 If you'd like to get started right away, take a look at [an overview](commands.md) of the commands with which you interact with _Alexandria_.

-We also created a [tutorial](https://huygensing.github.io/alexandria-markup-server/tutorial/).
+We also created a [tutorial](https://huygensing.github.io/alexandria/tutorial/).
 The tutorial takes the form of a [Jupyter Notebook](http://nbviewer.jupyter.org/github/DiXiT-eu/collatex-tutorial/blob/master/unit1/Jupyter_notebook.ipynb).
 The notebook contains blocks of text and small snippets of code: commands that you give to your version of Alexandria.
 You can run these commands from within the notebook.
 The notebook, in other words, is a secure environment for you to play around with and get to know Alexandria.

 ## Presentations and publications

 * Bleeker, Elli.
 2018.
 “Adressing Ancient Promises: Text Modeling and _Alexandria_”.
 Invited talk at the DH-Kolloquium of the Berlin Brandenburgische Akademie der Wissenschaften, 2 November 2018.
-Slides [here](https://edoc.bbaw.de/frontdoor/index/index/searchtype/latest/docId/2932/).
+[Slides](https://edoc.bbaw.de/frontdoor/index/index/searchtype/latest/docId/2932/).

 * Bleeker, Elli.
 2018.
 "Advanced Text Modeling in _Alexandria_."
 [Presentation](https://www.huygens.knaw.nl/koning-bezoekt-het-humanities-cluster-en-het-nias-van-de-knaw/) for his Majesty the King of the Netherlands during his visit of the Royal Academy of Arts and Sciences in the Netherlands.